mulderp/mulderp.github.com/_posts/2014-11-27-fast-start-with-backbonejs.md

        })

+Within the render function, you normally would call a template function.
+For learning, constructing a DOM node "manually" just works fine.

+Note, rendering happens in a context, often directly after the page load event:

       var scene;
       $(document).ready(function() {
         scene = new Scene({el: $('svg'), collection: rectangles });
       });

-Within the render function, you normally would call a template function, but for learning, the above approach will work fine.
+# Capturing user events

 Next, and last, you want to offer some way to have user influence the rendered objects.
 For this, let's hook into the mouse events of a user.
-Backbone provides a property "events" for this.
+A Backbone.View provides a property "events" for this.

-Working with events is one of the more complicated parts in a user interface.
-So, here only a basic approach.
-Once an event occurs, we call the event handler.
-This looks as follows:
+Working with events can quickly become complicated.
+To kepp it simple, let's show an approach to handle click events.
+This gives:

        var Scene  = Backbone.View.extend({